 · a person who is responsible for the child

-The law has changed from 1 December 2003 to make it easier for unmarried fathers to get equal parental responsibility, for both parents to register the birth of your baby together.
+Since 1 December 2003 the law has made it easier for unmarried fathers to get equal parental responsibility, for both parents to register the birth of your baby together.

 Before this change, you could only gain parental responsibility by later marrying the child's mother, signing an official agreement with the mother or getting a court order.
 You can still get responsibility in these ways - you might want to think about this if you have other children.